Barteus/kubeflow-examples/kubecon-eu-2022/README.md

 The `e2e-wine-kfp-mlflow` example contains both the notebook and python "code" version of the pipeline including 3 ways to build pipeline steps.

+Data drift should also be found in the automated retraining.
+Data drift might force to move model to experimentation phase to review its performance.
+In the `data-drift` example notebook `e2e-pipeline-drift.ipynb` shows how to use data-drift model in training pipeline.

 ## Edge

 Minimum of 4 CPU and 8GB RAM is required (works on RaspberryPi)